hyperledger/besu/docs/EthStats/Lite-Block-Explorer.md

     npm install
     ```

-1. Copy the sample environment variables:
+1. Copy the sample config:

     ```bash
-    cp .env.example .env.local
+    cp config.default.json config.dev.json
     ```

-1. Update the `.env.local` file:
+1. Update the `config.dev.json` file:

-    * Set `VUE_APP_NODE_URL` to the RPC HTTP URL of your node (`http://localhost:8545` in this example)
+    * Set `APP_NODE_URL` to the RPC HTTP URL of your node (`http://localhost:8545` in this example)

     * Remove other environment variables.